 Upcoming Coaching Courses

 Rowing Canada Aviron’s (RCA) coaching development system provides professional training, evaluation and development opportunities to coaches working with athletes at various stages guided by the Rowing Canada Long-Term Athlete Development (LTAD) plan.
 Each year, RCA also offer’s its annual conference to further coaching education opportunities.
-The next conference is January 26-28, 2017 in Vancouver, B.C..
+The next conference is late January 2019 at a TBD location.